The Art

 Start Your Journey

 If you are interested in starting kendo, we offer it at both our Addison Location and Garland Location.
 We encourage you to come observe a practice at whichever location works best for you!
+You can also Contact Us if you have any questions.

 If you decide to sign up, on your first day you will just need to wear exercise clothes with long pants (such as sweatpants).
 We will have spare equipment for your first practice you can borrow, after which we recommend purchasing your own shinai for regular practice!